 James Robinson’s research focuses on medieval Jewish intellectual history, philosophy, and biblical exegesis in the Islamic world and Christian Europe.
 His main interests lie in the literary and social dimensions of philosophy, and the relation between philosophy and religion.
 Specific areas of expertise include ethics, political philosophy, and psychology; the history of philosophical-allegorical exegesis; Karaites and Rabbanites; the translation and reception of Greek and Arabic philosophy and science; Jewish Sufism and Neoplatonism; Maimonides, Maimonideanism, and the Maimonidean controversies; religious polemic; sermons and homilectical literature; and the interactions between the Jewish, Islamic, and Christian intellectual traditions.

-He has published two books and one edited volume: Samuel Ibn Tibbon’s Commentary on Ecclesiastes, The Book of the Soul of Man (Texts and Studies in Medieval and Early Modern Judaism 20.
+He has published three books and one edited volume: Samuel Ibn Tibbon’s Commentary on Ecclesiastes, The Book of the Soul of Man (Texts and Studies in Medieval and Early Modern Judaism 20.
 Tübingen: Mohr Siebeck, 2007); The Cultures of Maimonideanism: New Approaches to the History of Jewish Thought (Leiden and Boston: E.J.
-Brill, 2009; and Asceticism, Eschatology, Opposition to Philosophy: The Arabic Translation and Commentary of Salmon b.
+Brill, 2009); and Asceticism, Eschatology, Opposition to Philosophy: The Arabic Translation and Commentary of Salmon b.
 Yeroham on Qohelet (Ecclesiastes), a critical edition of the Judaeo-Arabic text with annotated English translation and introduction (Leiden and Boston: E.J.
-Brill, Karaite Texts and Studies, 2012).
+Brill, Karaite Texts and Studies, 2012); and The Arabic Translation and Commentary of Yefet b.
+‘Eli the Karaite on the Book of Joshua (Leiden and Boston: E.J.
+Brill, Karaite Texts and Studies, 2014).